glennblank/rvg/README.md

 ### Running
 (Prerequisites: Python 3.9)
-To try out this project locally (after installing the files from this repository and going to this directory), execute: python3.9 rvg.py
+To try out this project locally (after installing the files from this repository and going to this directory), execute: python3 rvg.py
+RVG will prompt for the name of a sentence file, for version 0.2, enter either wh or rel (for sentin.wh of version 0.1 or sentin.rel of version 0.2).

-To recompile the grammar wh.syn (see note about PLY above): python3.9 gramasm.py
+To reassemble the grammar wh.syn (see note about PLY above): python3.9 gramasm.py

-To recomplie the lexicon why.lex (see note about PLY above): python3.9 lexasm.py
+To reassemble the lexicon why.lex (see note about PLY above): python3.9 lexasm.py

-Glenn D. Blank, 10/12/2021
+Glenn D. Blank, 10/12/2021 (0.1), 10/27/2021 (0.2)